PTaylour/atom-trucker/README.md

-# atom-trucker 🚚 — Move Files Whilst Maintaining Dependencies
+# atom-trucker 🚚

+## Move files while maintaining dependencies

 Move or rename JavaScript source files while fixing up the paths used in requires.